Applatix/example-selenium/README.md

 selenium tests.

 There are few service templates in this example:

-####Selenium Standalone Remote Mode:
+#### Selenium Standalone Remote Mode:
-There is one selenium node, and selenium test code is running on a different container.
+Selenium node and selenium test code are running in different containers.
 The connection between test code and selenium node is through Selenium WebDriver remote API.

 Service Templates: